Housing strategy and performance

 Tenants Today newsletter

-Scottish Social Housing Charter – how Midlothian Council performed in 2019/20
+Scottish Social Housing Charter - how we performed

 Annual Assurance Statement